 Working with me were two Korean National entomologists,

-Mr. Chong Chun-Sik and Miss Cho Hu-Cha, as well as roughly
+Mr Chong Chun-Sik and Mrs Cho Hu-Cha, as well as roughly

 half a dozen enlisted Army personnel.
 Four stand out in